 Fist of Legend (1994)

-Fist of Legend is a remake of Bruce Lee’s Fist of Fury mentioned above, and is known for its gorgeous choreography by Yuen Woo-ping, who also worked on acclaimed films such as Crouching Tiger, Hidden Dragon and The Matrix trilogy.
-In fact, it was through this film that Yuen attracted the attention of the Wachowski brothers, who invited him to work on The Matrix trilogy.
+Fist of Legend is a remake of Bruce Lee’s Fist of Fury, and is known for its gorgeous choreography by Yuen Woo-ping, who also worked on Crouching Tiger, Hidden Dragon and the Matrix trilogy.
+In fact, it was through this film that Yuen attracted the attention of The Matrix’s Wachowski siblings.
 Directed by Gordon Chan and starring Jet Li, the film follows a Chinese student in Japan who returns to Shanghai to avenge his master.
 The stunning and tightly choreographed fight scenes, which do away with the wire fu techniques that were trending at the time, make this film a masterpiece.